jianzhi-1/cs262a/jax.md

 ### What is the problem being solved?

-Maximising hardware utility (in FLOPs) while also facilitating research-friendly programmability.
-The prior requires more static information, while dynamic languages (e.g. Python) are too unconstrained to enable optimised code generation
+The problem is to maximising hardware utilisation (in FLOPs) while also keeping ML research programming simple.
+To achieve the former, the compiler needs more static information.
+However, dynamic languages (e.g. Python), which are simple for programmers, are too unconstrained to enable optimised code generation.

 ### How was this problem solved previously?